Conflict management: Conflict resolution

+Organizational conflict

 Organizational conflict at the interpersonal level includes disputes between peers as well as supervisor-subordinate conflict.
 Party-directed mediation (PDM) is a mediation approach particularly suited for disputes between co-workers, colleagues or peers, especially deep-seated interpersonal conflict, multicultural or multiethnic disputes.
 The mediator listens to each party separately in a pre-caucus or pre-mediation before ever bringing them into a joint session.
 Part of the pre-caucus also includes coaching and role plays.
 The idea is that the parties learn how to converse directly with their adversary in the joint session.
 Some unique challenges arise when organizational disputes involve supervisors and subordinates.
 The Negotiated Performance Appraisal (NPA) is a tool for improving communication between supervisors and subordinates and is particularly useful as an alternate mediation model because it preserves the hierarchical power of supervisors while encouraging dialogue and dealing with differences in opinion.

 Orientations to conflict

 There are three orientations to conflict: lose-lose, win-lose, and win-win.
 The lose-lose orientation is a type of conflict that tends to end negatively for all parties involved.
 A win-lose orientation results in one victorious party, usually at the expense of the other.
 The win-win orientation is one of the most essential concepts to conflict resolution.
 A win-win solution arrived at by integrative bargaining may be close to optimal for both parties.
-This approach engages in a cooperative approach rather than a competitive one.
+This approach engages in a cooperative approach or a collaborative approach rather than a competitive one.

 Although the win-win concept is the ideal orientation, the notion that there can only be one winner is constantly being reinforced in American culture:

 "The win-lose orientation is manufactured in our society in athletic competition, admission to academic programs, industrial promotion systems, and so on.
 Individuals tend to generalize from their objective win-lose situations and apply these experiences to situations that are not objectively fixed-pies".

 This kind of mentality can be destructive when communicating with different cultural groups by creating barriers in negotiation, resolution and compromise; it can also lead the "loser" to feel mediocre.
 When the win-win orientation is absent in negotiation, different responses to conflict may be observed.